 3 credits (3 lec hrs/wk) This two course sequence introduces the theoretical background related to drugs and natural products used by clients throughout the lifespan.
 Drugs are studied by therapeutic class.
 Students will learn to administer medications safely using current, reliable research evidence.
 Client education and working within the client and clinical environment are emphasized.

-Prerequisite: NRS110 with a "C" or better with a "C" or better.
+Prerequisite: NRS110 with a "C" or better.